 - 1 bit if SRS resource indicator is present in the DCI format 0_2;

-- 1 or 2 bits as determined by higher layer parameter olpc-ParameterSetForDCI-Format0-2 if SRS resource indicator is not present in the DCI format 0_2;
+- 1 or 2 bits as determined by higher layer parameter olpc-ParameterSetDCI-0-2 if SRS resource indicator is not present in the DCI format 0_2;

-- Priority indicator – 0 bit if higher layer parameter priorityIndicatorForDCI-Format0-2 is not configured; otherwise 1 bit as defined in Clause 9 in [5, TS 38.213].
+- Priority indicator – 0 bit if higher layer parameter priorityIndicatorDCI-0-2 is not configured; otherwise 1 bit as defined in Clause 9 in [5, TS 38.213].

-- Invalid symbol pattern indicator – 0 bit if higher layer parameter InvalidSymbolPatternIndicator-ForDCIFormat0_2 is not configured; otherwise 1 bit as defined in Clause 6.1.2.1 in [6, TS 38.214].
+- Invalid symbol pattern indicator – 0 bit if higher layer parameter invalidSymbolPatternIndicatorDCI-0-2 is not configured; otherwise 1 bit as defined in Clause 6.1.2.1 in [6, TS 38.214].

 A UE does not expect that the bit width of a field in DCI format 0_2 with CRC scrambled by CS-RNTI is larger than corresponding bit width of same field in DCI format 0_2 with CRC scrambled by C-RNTI for the same serving cell.
 If the bit width of a field in the DCI format 0_2 with CRC scrambled by CS-RNTI is not equal to that of the corresponding field in the DCI format 0_2 with CRC scrambled by C-RNTI for the same serving cell, a number of most significant bits with value set to '0' are inserted to the field in DCI format 0_2 with CRC scrambled by CS-RNTI until the bit width equals that of the corresponding field in the DCI format 0_2 with CRC scrambled by C-RNTI for the same serving cell.